rtm516/GeyserMC-wiki/Common-Issues.md

 Otherwise, check the solutions below for potential solutions, make sure you're port forwarded or make sure your hosting provider can support Geyser.

 ## Pterodactyl
-If you get this error while using the Pterodactyl Panel, try using another port besides `19132` (e.g. `25566`).
+If you get this error while using the Pterodactyl Panel, try editing the Geyser config and changing the port to something besides `19132` (e.g. `25566`).

 # Geyser Not Showing Up in Server List
 This is a _very_ common occurence and is usually one of a few problems nearly every time.